esnet/pond/src/website/guides/processing.md

 As a parallel requirement we were interested in providing a TimeSeries orientated approach to processing data on the cloud.
 Our first venture into this was with AWS Kinesis, which we wanted to process events in TimeSeries specific ways and then output new events as a result.

-From the need for better framework to build up our TimeSeries processing capabilities, combined with our need to process streams of Events, grew a pipeline mechanism in Pond.
+From the need for better framework to build up our TimeSeries processing capabilities, combined with our need to process streams of events, grew a pipeline mechanism in Pond.

 ### Pipelines